qtfkwk/merge-yaml-hash/t/README.md

 YAML Hash with merge/update capabilities

-Wrapper around `yaml_rust::yaml::Hash`, which is a type alias for `linked_hash_map::LinkedHashMap`
+Wrapper around `yaml_rust2::yaml::Hash`, which is a type alias for `linked_hash_map::LinkedHashMap`

 # Example